 Rosita Ratfish Liver Oil has a mid, light, buttery taste.
 This oil is ideal for those with sensitivities to the taste of fish and also for children, since only drops are required on a daily basis.

 Why doesn’t Rosita Ratfish Liver Oil require added antioxidants to help maintain freshness?

 Compared to cod liver oil, ratfish liver oil is naturally lower in polyunsaturated fats.
 It is also high in its own naturally occurring vitamin E, which provides antioxidant properties that maintain freshness.
-Cod liver oil contains no measurable amounts of naturally occurring vitamin E (This is why a tiny amount of full-spectrum, organic vitamin E and organic rosemary herb are added to Rosita Extra Virgin Cod Liver Oil).
+Cod liver oil contains no measurable amounts of naturally occurring vitamin E (This is why a tiny amount of mixed tocopherol organic vitamin E extract and rosemary herb extract are added to Rosita Extra Virgin Cod Liver Oil).